fians/marka/README.md

 Marka is transform-able icon set, beautifully and carefully designed to work on the web.
 View a demo and read the documentation on http://fian.my.id/marka.

+IMPORTANT: I decided to put Marka as experimental project.
+It means I will not put any update on Marka for the future.
+If you want to make your own version of Marka, feel free to fork it.

 ## Documentation

 Marka uses [Situs](https://github.com/fians/situs) to generate the docs.